Cleod9/importjs/README.md

 ## Further Examples ##

 Check out `demo.htm` and `import-demo.js` to see the code in action.
-The demo utilizes the code under the `/tests` folder to demonstrate preloading packages using the recommended package structure .
+The demo utilizes the code under the `/tests` folder to demonstrate preloading modules using the recommended module structure .

 ## Recent Version History ##